News

 Harmonious Coexistence - A new vision for conservation in South Africa

-On 28 April 2022, the Wild Law Institute hosted a workshop to chart a vision for Harmonious Coexistence in South Africa.
+The Wild Law Institute hosted a workshop to chart a vision for Harmonious Coexistence in South Africa.

 Ecuador becomes first country to give legal rights to animals